openenclave/openenclave/docs/DesignDocs/SGX2-EDMM-driver-interface.md

 **Implementation Notes:** Current [SGX kernel patches](https://patchwork.kernel.org/project/intel-sgx/patch/20201112220135.165028-11-jarkko@kernel.org/) limit PTE permissions to the EPCM permissions given in SEC_INFO during EADD IOCTL calls.
 The dynamic allocation mappings should not be subject to those limits.
 A possible implementation may have these changes:
   - sgx_encl_may_map
-    - enforces RW permissions for pages other than those loaded due to EADD or ECREAT.
+    - enforces RW permissions for pages other than those loaded due to EADD or ECREATE.
     - set up flags to track dynamic pages: type, permissions flag
   - sgx_vma_mprotect
     - Allow permissions changes to dynamic pages within limitations of OS policies, e.g.,